The Haunted Mansion: Tokyo Disneyland

+The Tokyo Disneyland version of the Haunted Mansion was an opening day attraction and is located in Fantasyland.
+This version is largely a duplicate of the Magic Kingdom version, although it has some minor differences, such as a haunted painting of a man vaguely resembling Peter Lorre whose face pops out and stretches, a tall, legless ghost in the Séance Room, and more advanced lighting.
+The attraction did not receive the changes made in the 2007 refurbishment of the Magic Kingdom version.

 History

 Development

 The idea for the Mansion precedes Disneyland and WED Enterprises, dating to when Walt Disney hired the first of his Imagineers.
 At the time, the park they were developing the attraction for was supposed to be located across from the studios.
 In 1951, the first known illustration of the park showed a main street setting, green fields, western village and a carnival.
 Disney Legend Harper Goff developed a black-and-white sketch of a crooked street leading away from main street by a peaceful church and graveyard, with a run-down manor perched high on a hill that towered over main street.

 Disney assigned Imagineer Ken Anderson to create a story using Goff's idea.
 Plans were made to build a New Orleans-themed land in the small transition area between Frontierland and Adventureland.
-Weeks later, New Orleans Square appeared on the souvenir map and promised a thieves market, a pirate wax museum, and a haunted house walk-through.
+Weeks later, New Orleans Square appeared on the souvenir map and promised a thieves' market, a pirate wax museum, and a haunted house walk-through.
 Anderson studied New Orleans and old plantations, landing on an image of the Shipley-Lydecker House in Baltimore, Maryland.
-He came up with a drawing of an antebellum manor with features from the Baltimore house, overgrown with weeds, dead trees, swarms of bats and boarded doors and windows topped by a screeching cat as a weather vane.
+He came up with a drawing of an antebellum manor with features from the Baltimore house, overgrown with weeds, dead trees, swarms of bats and boarded doors and windows topped by a screeching cat as a weathervane.

 Disney, however, rejected the idea of having a run-down building in his park.
 He visited the Winchester Mystery House in San Jose, California, and was captivated by the massive mansion with its stairs to nowhere, doors that opened to walls and holes, and elevators.
 Anderson envisioned stories for the mansion, including tales of a ghostly sea captain who killed his nosy bride and then hanged himself, a mansion home to an unfortunate family, and a ghostly wedding party with well-known Disney villains and spooks.
-Imagineers Rolly Crump and Yale Gracey recreated Ken Anderson's stories in a studio at WED Enterprises.

 In 1961, handbills announcing a 1963 opening of the Haunted Mansion were given out at Disneyland's main entrance.
 Construction began a year later, and the exterior was completed in 1963.
 The attraction was previewed in a 1965 episode of Walt Disney's Wonderful World of Color, but the attraction itself did not open until 1969.
-The six-year delay owed heavily to Disney's involvement in the New York World's Fair in 1964–1965 and to an attraction redesign after Walt's death in 1966.
+The six-year delay owed heavily to Disney's involvement in the New York World's Fair in 1964–1965 and to an attraction redesign after Disney's death in 1966.